sixhuman/install/README.md

 # install
-Script to install Mars on your windows computer.
+Script to install Mars on your computer.